FSEW Shortlisted for the 2022 Motor Transport Awards!

 The finalists for the Motor Transport Awards 2022 have been announced and FSEW is delighted to be shortlisted for the Low Carbon Award!

 Never has the issue of climate change and carbon emissions been higher on the agenda.
-This Award is for the fleet operator who can show real progress in cutting carbon emissions over the past 12 months.
+This award is for the fleet operator who can show real progress in cutting carbon emissions over the past 12 months.

 We are delighted to have been recognised for our commitment to cutting carbon emissions and landmark journey of ‘green’ growth after becoming the first company to introduce the UK’s first commercial electric articulated HGVs.
 We have been shortlisted in the Low Carbon Award category which recognises fleet operators who have shown real progress in cutting carbon emissions over the last 12 months.
 This impressive accolade comes as FSEW marks 20 years of business and we celebrates fast growth recording 15.5m turnover in May 2021 and £26.4m by February 2022